-Heatwaves and the human body
+Heatwaves: What do they do to the body and who is at risk?

 Old age or some long-term conditions, such as heart disease, can leave people less able to cope with the strain heat puts on the body.

-Diabetes, both types 1 and 2, can make the body lose water more quickly and some complications of the diseases can alter blood vessels and the ability to sweat.
+Diabetes can make the body lose water more quickly and some complications of the disease can alter blood vessels and the ability to sweat.

-It is also crucial to be able to recognise you are too hot and then be able to do something about it.

-This will be something most of us take for granted.
-However, children and babies, those who are less mobile may be more vulnerable and brain diseases such as dementia can leave people unaware of the heat or unable to do anything about it.
+Children and those who are less mobile may also be more vulnerable.
+Brain diseases, such as dementia, can also leave people unaware of the heat or unable to do anything about it.

-People who are homeless will also be more exposed to the power of the sun.
-And those living in top-floor flats will also face higher temperatures.
+People who are homeless will also be more exposed to the sun.
+Those living in top-floor flats will also face higher temperatures.

 Do some drugs increase the risk?